-The English Writing/College Composition Component of the English Program offers four courses: EN99 Writing in the Contemporary World (previous designation CC99); EN101 College Composition I (previously titled CC 110, a Topic-Based Writing Course); EN102 Persuasive Writing (previously titled CC 112 Controversial Issues); and ENH102 Honors Persuasive Writing (previously titled CC112 Honors Controversial Issues).
-Upon entering Pine Manor College, students take the Accuplacer test, which determines placement in the CC sequence.
+The English Writing/College Composition Component of the English Program offers the following courses: EN99 Writing in the Contemporary World (previous designation CC99 and last taught Fall 2018); EN100 Foundational Writing; EN101 College Composition I (previously titled CC 110, a Topic-Based Writing Course); EN102 Persuasive Writing (previously titled CC 112 Controversial Issues); and ENH102 Honors Persuasive Writing (previously titled CC112 Honors Controversial Issues).
+Upon entering Pine Manor College, students take a placement test which determines placement in the CC sequence.
 Beginning in Fall 2013, a student must earn a grade of “C” or better to move through the English Writing Composition sequence.
-A student earning a grade of “C-" or lower will receive No Credit (NC) and must retake the course.
+A student earning a grade of “C-” or lower will receive No Credit (NC) and must retake the course.

 All students must successfully complete EN101/CC110 and EN102/CC112 to meet the College writing requirements, with the following exceptions:

 - A student exempts EN101/CC110 via placement test and goes directly into ENH102/CCH112